 The History of JKA

-As Jack Edwards National Airport continues to grow, continual planning and development will give it the ability to be a competitive transportation hub for the Cities of Gulf Shores, Orange Beach and South Baldwin County as a key element to attract more visitors and industry to the Alabama Gulf Coast.
+As Gulf Shores International Airport continues to grow, continual planning and development will give it the ability to be a competitive transportation hub for the Cities of Gulf Shores, Orange Beach and South Baldwin County as a key element to attract more visitors and industry to the Alabama Gulf Coast.

 The majority of travelers visiting the Airport consist of those traveling for business, second homes, or recreational purposes.
 The continuing growth of development in the region, complemented by the natural attractions available in coastal areas, makes it attractive for real estate, retail and resort development.
 The area is also attractive to seekers of recreational activities such as sport fishing, golfing, shopping, or simply relaxing.